rescrv/blue/macarunes/README.md

 - Intentionally restrictive language compared to the Python implementation.
-  The only cases you need in the core library are to make exact comparisons (which are born out as format strings), to set an expiration, or to use a third-party caveat that enforces some arbitrary predicate before the discharge macaroon is granted.
+  The only cases you need in the core library are to make exact comparisons (which are born out as format strings), to set verifier-time bounds, or to use a third-party caveat that enforces some arbitrary predicate before the discharge macaroon is granted.
+Verifier time is the first-party intrinsic that cannot collapse onto stringified exact caveats because the verifier must compare the environment's current time against a signed bound.

 About Locations
 ---------------